 Dukh or problems will happen in life.
 There is no escape from them.
-However — since the Gurmat Wisdom of the Sri Guru Granth Sahib (SGGS) teaches a practical Way of living — the Wisdom of the Gurbani provides strength to our weak mind to cope with them.
+However — since the SGGS teaches a practical spirituality or a practical Way of divine life — the Wisdom of the Gurbani guides the learners (i.e. Sikhs) to Awaken so as to find strength so that our weak mind can cope with them.

 In general, in human history, we have been living in the most materially prosperous time.

-It’s because happiness is a state of the mind, not a function of material prosperity.
+It’s because happiness is a state of the mind, not a function of material prosperity, or even amount of money.
 More money or success accumulated in ‘rat race’ just helps to buy a better quality of unhappiness!
 That’s all!
 The Gurbani attests to this: